SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ![](/assets/chapter-2-1-images/13.Currency-converter-07.png)

 We can **catch** this error and prompt a user-friendly message in our application.
-In order to do this, let's change the code of our program logic:
+To do this, let's change the code of our program logic:

 ```python
 def convert(self):